jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 ##### 2.4.3.4.
 File Templates for DLT and Text Output

-The functionality for writing DLT and text files have components in common, such
+The functionality for writing DLT and text files have components in common and should be implemented in the `OutputBase`:
-as:

 * Mapping the input template to an output file name
   * `%FILE%`.
 Knowing the name of the input file.
 This is only known by the